How can I benefit from registering my details?

 We prefer applications to be made online as it helps us to provide you and our internal customers with the best possible service.

-However, if you find it difficult to apply online, please phone the Recruitment Office on 01334 462571 to request a paper application.
+However, if you find it difficult to apply online, please phone the Recruitment Team on 01334 461990 to request a paper application.
 Please ensure to quote the name of the vacancy and the reference number.

 What is the Casual Register?

-The Casual Register is used by managers within the University to look for temporary casual workers, required to provide ad hoc cover as a result of sickness absence, holidays, special projects etc. The period of employment can vary from a few days to a maximum of 13 weeks.
+The Casual Register is used by managers within the University to look for temporary casual workers, required to provide ad hoc cover as a result of sickness absence, holidays, special projects etc. The period of employment can vary from a few days to a maximum of 15weeks.

 You will be asked to complete an application form and upload a CV to register.
 Your details will be held for a period of 6 months and viewed by managers throughout the University if/when a need for casual cover arises, if your skills are a suitable match to vacancy, the manager may call you to discuss the details.
 After 6 months we will contact you to see if you wish to remain on the Register.
 Please note that registering your details on the Casual Register does not guarantee any employment with the University.